ArthurHlt/gubot/README.md

 - `received`: When Gubot received an envelop
 - `send`: When Gubot received an order to send message to adapter(s)
 - `respond`: When Gubot received an order to send message by responding to user to adapter(s)
+- `no_script_found`: When Gubot receive a message but no script is matching the message.

 `*`: This must be adapter which sent this event, only mattermost_user in default adapter implements this.